 How our VA-accredited attorneys can help

 If you have a service-connected condition that affects your ability to live and work comfortably, you deserve VA disability compensation.
-Contact Woods and Woods today for a free consultation to see how we can help.
+Contact Woods & Woods today for a free consultation to see how we can help.
 You only pay us if we win.

 Yes, the VA rates dermatitis under the General Schedule of Ratings for Skin Conditions.
 Dermatitis is typically rated based on the severity of your specific condition, how large the impacted area is, and whether significant treatment is needed.
 Veterans with more than one form of dermatitis affecting different areas of the body could be eligible for multiple VA ratings under this formula.